cgallagher03/cisc500/README.txt

    --> Run `python scrape_all_prs.py` to get all pull requests (can take multiple hours) --> Run `python scrape_pr_checkbox_data.py` to get associated checked boxes for each pull request (can take multiple hours)
    --> Run `python filter_prs.py` to filter down to integration related PRs

+N.B: If additional packages are installed from pip, update requirements.txt file by running `pip3 freeze > requirements.txt`